saty5655/Amazon-price-Tracker/README.md

 The process follows these steps:

-Start
+Start->
-Fetch Amazon Product Page (Using ScraperAPI to bypass restrictions) Extract the Price (Using BeautifulSoup)
+Fetch Amazon Product Page (Using ScraperAPI to bypass restrictions)-> Extract the Price (Using BeautifulSoup)->
-Check if Price is Below Target
+Check if Price is Below Target->
-Yes → Send Email Notification
+Yes → Send Email Notification or
-No → Wait and Retry After an Interval
+No → Wait and Retry After an Interval->
 Repeat Until Price Drop is Dete